simran135/personal-website/content/authors/admin/_index.md

   url: https://https://www.cs.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Hi there!
-I'm Simran, a rising Senior at Carnegie Mellon University's School of Computer Science.
-I am an undergraduate student majoring in AI at CMU’s School of Computer Science.
-My research interests include adversarial robustness, optimization, and generalization.
-In my spare time, I enjoy running, painting, and baking biscotti.

 # Interests to show in About widget
 interests: